BlogHonest reviewUWorld for MCAT: what it trains, and the skill it ...

 What UWorld does well

-Where UWorld falls short
+Where it quietly falls short

-How we recommend using it
+How we tell Retakers to use it

 The verdict